feurbano/data_management_2018/sections/section_1/l1_sql.md

 ```

 ##### EXERCISE
-* Write a query tha returns the id of the animal with more locations at a distance to road smaller than 500 meters
+* Retrive the animal with the larger altitudina range

 ## <a name="c_1.13"></a>1.13 WINDOW functions